Mahek-Hotchandani/Coffee_Shop/README.md

 We have created this GitHub Repository to Contribute to open source project as a part of our ROSPL Lab 2

-What is ROSPL? -> An open-source project is a software project or initiative where the source code for the software is made freely available to the public.
+### What is ROSPL?
+An open-source project is a software project or initiative where the source code for the software is made freely available to the public.
 In open-source projects, the source code is typically distributed under an open-source license, which grants the public certain rights to use, modify, and distribute the software.

-README.md content for a project named "Beans & Creame Coffee Shop" This README provides an overview of the project, its purpose, and how to use it.